DonaldJasper0621/Time-Series-Rolling-Forecasting/README.md

 In-sample Root Mean Squared Error (RMSE): 0.8342483222052092 Out-of-Sample Root Mean Squared Error (RMSE): 0.6445828596930245

-The higher RMSE result show that the sample data did not fit the model well and needs to be adjusted before it can be helpful.
+The elevated RMSE values indicate that the sample data did not align well with the model and require adjustments before yielding beneficial insights.

 ---

-### Conclusion
+### Deductions

-Based on the time series anaysis the Yen should not be bought at this time based on the analysis.
-Although the currency is forecasted to increase, the model results show that the models themselves are not a good fit.
-There is confidence that these models are not a good fit and should not be used.
+Drawing on the time series analysis, it is advised not to purchase yen at this juncture, despite the currency being forecasted to appreciate.
+The model results imply that the models are not sufficiently accurate.
+There is confidence that these models are inadequate and should not be utilized in their current state.

-The amount of volatility associated with the Yen may indicate that the currency is too risky to purchase now.
-Due to models producing conflicting results (i.e. ARMIA suggests that the Yen will decrease whereas the GARCH indicates that the Yen will increase), the Yen may be to risky at the moment to purchase.
-It is suggested to adjust the models until a good fit is found.
+The observed volatility associated with the yen could indicate that the currency poses an excessively high risk for acquisition at present.
+Considering the models produce discordant predictions (i.e., the ARIMA model suggests a decrease in yen value, while the GARCH model predicts an increase), the yen might currently pose too high of a risk for procurement.
+It is recommended to fine-tune the models until an adequate fit is attained.

-Based on all the models I would not suggest using them for trading until they have been adjusted to show more promising results.
-Therefore, the the model performed better with data that it has not been tested on.
+Considering all the models, I would advise against deploying them for trading purposes until they have been refined to produce more encouraging results.
+Hence, the model demonstrated superior performance with data it has not been previously tested on.